weldyss/vimfiles/README.md

 1. Clone this repo into ".vim":
    `git clone https://github.com/weldyss/vimfiles ~/.vim`
 2. Go into ".vim" and run "rake":
    `cd ~/.vim && rake`

-This will install "~/.vimrc" and "~/.gvimrc" symlinks that point to files inside the ".vim" directory.
+This will install "~/.vimrc" symlink that point to files inside ".vim" directory.

 ## Features: